 - By selecting an option from a displayed menu.
-To select an option, move the cursor over that option using the arrow keys (refer to Section 2.3.4) and then press Return. - By entering data in a field.
-To enter data, move to the field (refer to Section 2.3.4), key in the data, and then press Return.
+To select an option, move the cursor over that option using the arrow keys (refer to Section 2.3.4, "Keys Used in the Configuration Program") and then press Return. - By entering data in a field.
+To enter data, move to the field (refer to Section 2.3.4, "Keys Used in the Configuration Program"), key in the data, and then press Return.